deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 )
 ```

 We can limit the columns to certain values that match a formula.
-See our article on [how to use formulas](https://deephaven.io/core/docs/formulas-how-to/).
+See our article, [How to use formulas](https://deephaven.io/core/docs/formulas-how-to/).

 ```python
 filtered_data_frame = data_frame[data_frame.A < 2]